dpjanes/homestar-lg-smart-tv/README.md

 # homestar-lg-smart-tv

 Connect and control LG SmartTV with HomeStar and IOTDB.

-Note that we can't turn these on and off.
+Note that we can't turn these _on_ because when the
+TV is off it's not on the Internet.

-See <a href="samples/">the samples</a> for details how to add to your project, particularly <code>model.js</code>.
+See <a href="samples/">the samples</a> for details how to add to your project, particularly <code>model.js</code> for use standalone and <code>iotdb.js</code> for use inside IOTDB.

 ## LGSmartTVModel